rahulnkm/podscript/examples/README_media_transcriber.md

 ## Output

-Transcripts are saved in the `podcast-transcripts` directory, organized by podcast/channel name:
+Transcripts are saved in the `transcripts` directory, organized by podcast/channel name:

 ```
-podcast-transcripts/
+transcripts/
 ├── The_Vergecast_/
 │   ├── Episode_Title_1.txt
 │   ├── Episode_Title_2.txt